rehanvdm/warpurl-api-docs/docs/src/api/README.md

 ### Access Keys
 Access keys identify a **specific user**.
 They can be created in the Subscription Portal under a specific user Profile.
 These can be rotated, each user can have two Access Keys(active or inactive) at a time.
 The key password can not be retrieved after creation.
-Instead, create a new Access Key and make the old key inactive.
+Instead, create a new Access Key and make the old Key inactive.

-The Access Keys consists of a **Key ID** and a **Key Password** these must be exchanged for temporary JWT ID & Refresh Tokens by calling
+The Access Keys consists of a **Key ID** and a **Key Password** ,these must be exchanged for temporary JWT ID & Refresh Tokens by calling
 *[Get Token](access_key.html#get-token)*.
 These are AWS Cognito Tokens but behave exactly the same as any other JWT Tokens, thus they expire after a given time.
 The JWT ID Token can be refreshed by calling *[Refresh Token](access_key.html#refresh-token)*.